Choose a resort where you can ski over the border to another country for lunch. We’ve compiled our list of best ski resorts close to borders.

 Janine Imesch of Zermatt Tourismus says, “Being able to ski on both sides of the border is a real plus for our visitors and they love to take advantage of it.
 It provides a great skiing area for both Swiss and Italians but it is much more the sense of adventure.”

-OnTheSnow looks at the best ski resorts close to borders . . .
+OnTheSnow looks at the best ski across borders . . .

 Les Portes du Soleil: This is one of the biggest snowy playgrounds in the world — stretches from Morzine in France to Champéry in Switzerland.
 The 650km ski area spans 12 linked ski resorts (eight French and four Swiss) and has something to suit every level.
 Avoriaz, Morzine and Chatel are the most popular stay options as they are bigger, busier resorts and also benefit from snowsure conditions and all are near the border.